Hurricane Katrina: Louisiana

 On August 29, 2005, Hurricane Katrina made landfall near Buras-Triumph, Louisiana, with 125 mph winds, as a strong Category 3 hurricane.
 Although the storm surge to the east of the path of the eye in Mississippi was higher, a significant surge affected the Louisiana coast.
 The height of the surge is uncertain because of a lack of data, although a tide gauge in Plaquemines Parish indicated a storm tide in excess of 14 ft, and a 12 ft storm surge was recorded in Grand Isle.
-The hurricane made its final landfall near the mouth of the Pearl River, with the eye straddling St. Tammany Parish, Louisiana, and Hancock County, Mississippi, on the morning of August 29 at about 9:45 AM CST.
+The hurricane made its final landfall near the mouth of the Pearl River, with the eye straddling St. Tammany Parish, Louisiana, and Hancock County, Mississippi, on the morning of August 29 at about 9:45 am.
+CDT.